-- 4.2 We then considered the following criteria. - (a) Country/region risk: for countries/regions with a high risk of modern slavery due to poor governance, weak rule of law, conflict, migration flows and socioeconomic factors (e.g., poverty) - (b) Sector/industry risk: for sectors/industries with a high risk of modern slavery because of their characteristics, products, and processes - (c) Commodity/product risk: for commodities/products produced with a high risk of modern slavery because of the way they are produced, provided, or used. - 4.3 As a result of the above review of our supply chain we identified the following as potentially being susceptible to risks of modern slavery during the reporting period.
-For this statement we have focused on first tier suppliers but in future years we plan to continue to explore risks further down our supply chains. - (a) Property services cleaning and maintenance. - (b) Education agents with offices in 'high risk countries' (according to the Global Slavery Index).
-Note: Education agents are graded in tiers with depending on their level of recruitment to UTS College and other factors.
-Only those in top tiers with operations in highrisk countries were reviewed. - (c) Information Technology services.
+- 4.2 We then considered the following criteria. - (a) Country/region risk: for countries/regions with a high risk of modern slavery due to poor governance, weak rule of law, conflict, migration flows and socioeconomic factors (e.g., poverty). - (b) Sector/industry risk: for sectors/industries with a high risk of modern slavery because of their characteristics, products, and processes. - (c) Commodity/product risk: for commodities/products produced with a high risk of modern slavery because of the way they are produced, provided, or used. - 4.3 As a result of the above review of our supply chain we identified the following as potentially being susceptible to risks of modern slavery during the reporting period.
+For this statement we have focused on first tier suppliers but in future years we plan to continue to explore risks further down our supply chains. - Education agents with offices in 'high risk countries' (according to the Global Slavery Index).
+Note: Education agents are graded internally in tiers representing their work with the College.
+The tiers largely relate to their level of recruitment to UTS College.
+Only those in top tiers with operations in high-risk countries were reviewed. - (b) Information Technology services. - 4.4 The suppliers we had identified as 'high risk' were issued modern slavery questionnaires to seek further insight into the risks of modern slavery for those suppliers.

-- 4.4 The suppliers we had identified as 'high risk' were then issued modern slavery questionnaires to seek further insight into the risks of modern slavery for those suppliers. - (a) 12 questionnaires were issued to property services and IT services providers; and - (b) 13 questionnaires were issued to education agents. - 4.5 Several suppliers did not return the questionnaires to us.
+- (a) Two (2) questionnaires were issued to IT services providers; and - (b) 11 questionnaires were issued to education agents. - 4.5 Several suppliers did not return the questionnaires to us.
 For those that did, the responses varied significantly with some providing us with detailed information and relevant policies and others not comprehensively completed.